ms-iot/remote-wiring/advanced.md

 ##Implementing the Arduino side

 locate the function `sysexCallback` in StandardFirmata.
 You'll notice that the function parameters already separate the command from the rest of the payload.
-This means that when our sysex command is sent the parameter `byte command` will be 0x42, where argc and argv will contain the *payload*, ie- anything that was added by calling `appendSysex` on the Remote Arduino Wiring side.
+This means that when our sysex command is sent the parameter `byte command` will be 0x42, where argc and argv will contain the *payload*, ie- anything that was added by calling `appendSysex` on the Remote Arduino side.

 **Note**
 Remember that Firmata is based on the MIDI standard.
 MIDI distinguishes *status* bytes from *data* bytes by using the MSB of each byte.
 If the MSB is set, then it is a status byte.
 If the MSB is not set, then it is a data byte.
 To comply with this standard, all payload bytes sent with Firmata are sent as two bytes.
 This means that we must reassemble our bytes on the Arduino side.